msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 }
 ```

-A transformation is typically defined per object, which means that it applies to all vertices of that object.
+A transformation is typically defined per object — it applies to all vertices of that object.
 When a draw call (e.g., `glDrawArrays`) is issued, _GPU_ launches many shader invocations in parallel — one per vertex, fragment, etc. _GLSL_ defines per-draw, read-only constants called **uniforms** that are stored in a dedicated, broadcast-friendly area in GPU memory.
 Every thread can access these uniforms at no additional cost.

 > Uniform variables are global to the program object; if both vertex and fragment shaders define the same uniform, the linker treats them as referring to the same data.